paradigmatech/s3p/doc/s3p_spec_v1.0.md

-### Get Table Info
+### Get S3P Info

-- This request allow to get information about a specific register
+- This request allow to get general information about S3P version used on the node, number of registers, VMEM, etc

 #### [0x30] Request